microprediction/endersgame/endersgame/attackers/attacker.md

 The `MyMomentumAttacker` illustrates `Attacker` class use.

-It shows how simple it is to create an attacker instance that tracks its own profit and loss, and makes predictions using a function of lagged values.
+Here we create an attacker instance that tracks its own profit and loss, and makes predictions using a function of lagged values.

 ## Usage